-The combination of ATM- ν and LBL- ν neutrinos collected in Super-Kamiokande is a first important step to combine different experiments, with the advantage that the data are collected using the same detector, thus reducing the detector-related systematic uncertainties.
+The combination of atmospheric and accelerator neutrinos collected in Super-Kamiokande is a first important step to combine different experiments, with the advantage that the data are collected using the same detector, thus reducing the detector-related systematic uncertainties.
 A first demonstration of the potential of the combination between T2K and Super-Kamiokande is shown in [31].
 A MoU between T2K and Super-Kamiokande management has been signed in order to perform official combinations of the two data sets.